xxuejie/ckb-bootstrapper/projects/ckb/README.md

 $ sha256sum /tmp/ckb-build/ckb/target/prod/ckb
 ```

 If you want to try other OSes, you might want to consult dockerfiles for dependencies to install, and then run `build_all.sh`.
-Note the docker separates different stages, and only install dependencies required for each particular stage, but this is not a general requirement.
+Note that our docker files are organized to separate different stages, and only install dependencies required for each particular stage.
+But this is not a general requirement.
 When you are testing on a plain OS, you can simply install all dependencies at once.
-The reproducible bootstrap workflow will merely focus on `/tmp/ckb-build`.
+The reproducible bootstrap workflow will merely be contained in `/tmp/ckb-build`.

 ### NixOS